 The Creative and Cultural Industries and the Future of Latin America's Economy

 November 25, 2013

 Participants from across academic, policy, and practitioner communities concerned with the creative industries, as well as from the private sector, gathered for a symposium to address the relevance of Latin America's creative and cultural industries to the region's economy as a whole.
 The symposium consisted of two panels, the first analyzed new data for Latin America's creative industries and the second, connected data to broader trends within the region.
-This was the first of a series of events that aim to generate a framework for
+This was the first of a series of events that aim to generate a framework for future research.

 "From the Mines to the Streets: A Bolivian Activist's Life" A Conversation with Félix Muruchi